-Table 101: Save Implementation Dialog Fields
+Table 100: Save Implementation Dialog Fields

-Field Default Description Acxdb File .acxdb he .acxdb Archive File path to which the implementation is saved.
-Save Log Information On If this field is checked, the log file for the current Active Implementation is included in the $$. acxdb file.
+Field Default Description Acxdb File .acxdb The .acxdb archive file path to which the implementation is saved.
+Save Log Information On If this field is checked, the log file for the current active implementation is included in the archive file.